e|c offers

 Early-stage energy assets begin with uncertain development exposures.
 Traditional project finance requires contracted revenues and defined construction timelines while, by contrast, venture capital typically seeks shorter deployment cycles than 4-5 year infrastructure development allows.
 Between these mandates sits what practitioners describe as the “missing middle”(OECD,2021): development-stage capital that does not yet meet bank underwriting standards but requires patient horizons.
 Financing the energy transition therefore hinges on risk migration down the capital stack: who absorbs first-loss risk, and how efficiently early-stage uncertainty can be structured into infrastructure-grade yield to mature fragmented markets.

-In discussion with Lihn Tran, Portfolio Manager at Clime Capital, this article reframes the gap into three distinct capital engineering challenges aligned with the physical layers of the power system: development-stage capital before financial close, scale mismatch between project size and institutional mandates, and the pathway from subscale platforms into refinanceable infrastructure.
+In discussion with Linh Tran, Portfolio Manager at Clime Capital, this article reframes the gap into three distinct capital engineering challenges aligned with the physical layers of the power system: development-stage capital before financial close, scale mismatch between project size and institutional mandates, and the pathway from subscale platforms into refinanceable infrastructure.

 1. Asset Development: Manufacturing Bankability